 Lack of Management

-There is no fund manager to answer to when you’re a direct real estate investor.
-You decide on the rental price; you decide on the number of properties to buy, and who lives in and rents your property.
+As a direct real estate investor, are your own boss.
+You decide on the rental price, the number of properties to buy, and who lives in and rents your property.
 You have complete control if you manage your properties yourself.

 While the benefits of owning a rental property are great, there are disadvantages., Here’s just a few: